 Sunday, 20 March 2011

 The Tarban Creek Bridge carries Burns Bay Road over Tarban Creek, between the suburbs of Hunters Hill and Huntleys Point.
 Tarban Creek Bridge is a concrete arch bridge which opened in 1965.
 It formed a missing link between the Gladesville Bridge and Fig Tree Bridge.
 It was originally planned to form part of a north-western expressway, which was never built.

 The Surry Hills Library and Community Centre is located on Crown Street, opposite Shannon Reserve.
 This iconic building, which was completed in 2009. features a high standard of design and sustainability.
 The southern facade is all glass, providing high levels of natural lighting throughout the building.
 The pedestrian mall and nature strip has been created by blocking off Collins Street to Crown Street.

 This chimney stack rises above a former industrial building in the inner city suburb of Surry Hills.
 It dominates the skyline behind Shannon Reserve and is much taller than the chimney stacks on the residential terrace houses beside it.
 Surry Hills is a suburb that once contained a lot of heavy industry and manufacturing but has gone through gentrificaton, with many of the old buildings redeveloped.
 This stack is redundant now since the building is used for residential and commercial purposes.

 Thursday, 17 March 2011

-This former grocery shop with residential space above is in the inner city suburb of Surry Hills.
+This former grocery shop with residential space above is on the corner of Crown Street and Devonshire Street, in the inner city suburb of Surry Hills.
 This heritage building built in 1912 has now become an Italian restaurant known as Essenza Italian.
 It has been beautifully restored with an eye-catching colour scheme.

 Wednesday, 16 March 2011